13 Reasons Why Your Dog Shakes (And What You Can Do About It)

 10. white dog shaker syndrome

-In this disease, the dog trembles all over the body and increasingly falls into disorientation.
-Particularly striking are rapid eye movements.
+In this disease, the dog trembles all over and becomes increasingly disoriented.
+Rapid eye movements are particularly striking.
 This is a neurological disease that still raises many questions.

 White dog shaker syndrome is treated with medication.
 Sometimes the symptoms disappear after treatment.
 However, sometimes lifelong treatment is necessary.